 The regulatory environment for engaging independent contractors is complex, with dozens of federal- and state-level tests that govern whether or not a worker is a contractor is an employee.
 Unfortunately, these tests often vary from one another and may be interpreted differently depending on the individual case.
 That’s why it’s so important to have a classification process that puts policies in place for how to engage independent workers.

-To determine whether or not an independent contractor is self-employable, many forward-thinking businesses partner with a company like MBO Partners that can provide an established methodology for evaluating and engaging independent workers.
+To determine whether or not an independent contractor is self-employable, many forward-thinking businesses partner with a company like MBO that can provide an established methodology for evaluating and engaging independent workers.
 Federal government, state government, and agency tests can also be used as guidelines to determine classification in conjunction with supporting documents that can be used as proof of self-employment.

-2. Review Contracts and Insurance Requirements
+2. Require Contracts and Proper Insurance

 Unlike traditional employees, independent contractors operate as their own business.
 They are free to openly market their services and can determine when, where, and how they work.
 When engaging an independent contractor, a written contract not only helps to outline the project requirements and establish responsibilities, but it also provides legal protection both for your business and for the independent contractor and can be another factor in establishing classification status.